|March 18th-20th 2019||London|

 - Co-branding – a good idea?

-- Impact of Twitter, Facebook, Mobiles and Social Media in general
+- Impact of Twitter, Facebook, Mobiles and Social Media on customer views of the bank

 Customer Experience Store Tour Day – The Day Focuses on 3 areas